kohr2/dashboard-killer-graph/ontologies/isco/scripts/README-isco-transformation.md

 - Generated files are cached locally for subsequent runs
 - Database ingestion includes vector embedding generation (requires NLP service)
 - Batch processing is used for large datasets
+- **Direct ingestion mode**: 10x faster than LLM processing, no costs

 ## Dependencies